stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-_(imitating Ben, sharply)_ "We judge them--" _(normal)_ So, I think there is, there is definitely a line between seeing the planets beforehand and planning the planets beforehand.
+_(imitating Ben, sharply)_ "We judge them--" _(normal)_ So, I think there is definitely a line between seeing the planets beforehand and planning the planets beforehand.
 Because we get a big list of suggestions.
 You, Ben, Ben who I'm talking to--

 #### BEN